Shaftesbury: Economy

-Economy

 In 2012 there were 3,400 people employed in Shaftesbury, 65% of whom were working full-time and 35% part-time.
 Excluding agriculture, the most important employment sectors were public administration, education and health (31% of non-agricultural employment), production and construction (29%), and distribution, accommodation and food (26%).
 Significant employers include Dorset County Council, Pork Farms, Guys Marsh Prison, Royal Mail, Tesco, Port Regis School, Wessex Electricals, Stalbridge Linen Services, Blackmore Press and Dorset Chilled Foods.
 There are two industrial estates in the town: Longmead Industrial Estate, covering 7.7 ha, and Wincombe Business Park, covering 6.5 ha.

 In 2005 there were 75 shops in the town, with a total floorspace of 78000 sqft.
 The retail catchment area for major food shopping extends about 4+1/2 mi in all directions.
-National retail chains with a presence in the town include the Body Shop, Boots, Somerfield, Superdrug, Tesco and WHSmith.
+National retail chains with a presence in the town include Boots, Superdrug, Tesco and TGJones.

 A site has been identified for a projected parkway station on the West of England main railway line.
 It would be situated to the north of the town, beneath the A350 road, and a bus service would connect it with the town.
 Currently the nearest railway station is located in neighbouring Gillingham.

-Demography

-In the 2011 census Shaftesbury's civil parish had 3,493 dwellings, 3,235 households and a population of 7,314.
-The average age of inhabitants was 43, compared to 39.3 for England as a whole.
-22.1% of inhabitants were age 65 or older, compared to 16.4% for England as a whole.
-92% of Shaftesbury's residents were born in the United Kingdom, compared to 86.2% for England as a whole.
-Previous census figures for the total population of the civil parish are shown in the table below: